sagitaninta/Wallacea/Individual_Mutational_Load/README.md

 [^2]: Plassais, J., vonHoldt, B.M, Parker, H.G., Carmagnini, A., et al. (2022).
 Natural and human-driven selection of a single non-coding body size variant in ancient and modern canids.
 Current Biology, 32:889-897.

 ## 1. Prior db
-The pipeline requires a .bed file (Browser Extensible Data format) with the following fields:
+The pipeline requires a .bed file (Browser Extensible Data format) as input with the following fields:

 - Chromosome
 - Starting position